-The male (external) condom is sold in lots of places such as chemists, supermarkets, petrol stations, online and some public bathrooms.
+The external condom is sold in lots of places such as chemists, supermarkets, petrol stations, online and some public bathrooms.

-Condoms are free at all Family Planning NSW clinics, and heaps of other services across NSW, as part of our Condom Credit Card (CCC) Project.
-For more information about the project or to find out where your nearest CCC provider is: www.fpnsw.org.au/ccc the female (internal) condom
+Condoms are free at all Family Planning Australia clinics, and heaps of other services across NSW, as part of our Freedom Condom Project.
+For more information about the project, or to find out where your nearest Freedom Condom provider is: www.freedom.condom.org.au internal (female) condom